pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <img src="https://docs.scipy.org/doc/numpy/_images/numpy-bartlett-1_00_00.png">
 </p>

 The Bartlett window, also called triangular window is a window with a triangular shape.
-In Pinescript the function of a Bartlett window can be computed follows:
+In Pine Script the function of a Bartlett window can be computed follows:

 ```
 bartlett(x) =>